-The two towers together house 219 residential rental units of various size and 4.000 m² of office space.
-They are connected by a public plinth with additional services such as retail, offices, restaurants and a new museum for contemporary art.
+The two towers together house 219 sophisticated residential rental units of various sizes as well as 4.000 m² of office space.
 Both towers offer beautiful views of the countryside north of Amsterdam, the city itself and the IJ waters.
-They are recognizable landmarks among the high rises in the area, but thanks to the way the structured volume folds itself around the bus station, Pulse also solidly answers to the more human scale of the pedestrian realm.
-The exterior of the lower tower has covered outdoor spaces, which also serve as a sound barrier, protruding from the façade.
+They are recognizable landmarks among the other high rises in the area.